chriskonnertz/DeepLy/README.md

 ## Request Limit

-There seems to be a request limit.
-Someone reported that it is 2000 requests per day but that is unconfirmed.
-(See also: https://github.com/chriskonnertz/DeepLy/issues/11)
+There is a request limit.
+The threshold of this limit is unknown.

 ## Current State

-I do not know when DeepL.com will officially release their API but I expect them to do it within the next weeks.
-Meanwhile you may use this PHP client on your own risk.
+I do not know when DeepL.com will officially release their API (it is in beta state right now) but I expect them to do it within the next weeks.
+The API will require authentication with an API key.
+This will be supported by Deeply 2.
+Until then you may use DeepLy 1.x on your own risk.

 Also note that their API responds quite slow.
 This might be intentional.
 Nevertheless the API is reliable.
 I had not a single faling call amongst hundreds of API calls.

 ## Disclaimer